MaybeMaru/Maru-Funkin/README.md

 * [Cracsthor](https://gamebanana.com/members/1844732) - PhantomMuff font

 > [!WARNING]
-> HashLink builds do not work with gpu textures and may crash randomly.
+> HashLink builds do not work with gpu textures and may crash randomly.<br>
 > Unless you want quick compilation testing, please compile to Windows or Linux.

 ## How to make a mod

-Documentation on how to make mods is being done on the repo's github wiki!
+Documentation on how to make mods is being done on the repo's github wiki!<br>
 Ill add more stuff as time goes on and i add more features.

 ## Stuff you will need to compile